Spiritdude/GCodeToolbox/README.md

 Concatenating (short 'cat', like the UNIX command 'cat') is the main feature of GCodeToolbox.

 <pre>
-% gctoolbox cat cube10mm.gcode inchaxis.gcode > mixed.gcode
+% gctoolbox cat cube10mm.gcode inchAxis.gcode > mixed.gcode
 </pre>
 concatenate several gcode files into one gcode.